Upsilon invariants from cyclic branched covers: Further examples with (1,1)-knots

-Since the bigons in the fundamental domain appearing in the boundary maps all lift to rectangles (since all these bigons contain a unique basepoint), they connect homogeneous points with inhomogeneous ones, hence we conclude that $x_1, \ldots, x_n$ and $x_{2n+1}$ are homogeneous and $x_{n+1}, \ldots, x_{2n}$ are inhomogeneous.
+Since the bigons in the fundamental domain appearing in the boundary maps all lift to rectangles (all these bigons contain a unique basepoint), they connect homogeneous points with inhomogeneous ones, hence we conclude that $x_1, \ldots, x_n$ and $x_{2n+1}$ are homogeneous and $x_{n+1}, \ldots, x_{2n}$ are inhomogeneous.

-This shows that the pull-back diagram in the double branched cover has $(n+1)^2+n^2$ generators in the Heegaard Floer chain complex: these are $\{ (a_i, b_j)\}$ where either both $i,j$ are homogeneous or both non-homogeneous.
+This shows that the pull-back diagram in the double branched cover has $(n+1)^2+n^2$ generators in the Heegaard Floer chain complex: these are $\{ (a_i, b_j)\}$ where either both $x_i,x_j$ are homogeneous or both inhomogeneous.
 It is easy to see that $(a_i,b_i)$ and $(a_j, b_j)$ are in the same spin$^c$ structure (since the bigons connecting the various $x_i's$ lift to rectangles connecting the various $(a_i,b_i)$'s).
 Indeed

 \begin{lem} The generators $(a_i,b_i)$ represent the spin structure $\s _0$ of $\Sigma (T_{2,2n+1})$.
-The pairs $(a_i, b_j)$ and $(a_k, b_{\ell})$ represent the same spin$^c$ structure if and only $i-j=k-\ell$. \end{lem} \begin{proof} The elements $(a_i, b_i)$ all represent the same spin$^c$ structure since they can be connected by domains (the pull-backs of the bigons from downstairs), and since this spin$^c$ structure is conjugation invariant, it must be the spin structure $\s _0$.
-Now comparing any $(a_i, b_j)$ to $(a_i, b_i)$, and noticing that the spin$^c$ structure of $(a_i, b_j)$ is given by twisting $\s _0$ with $(j-i)$-times a generator of $H_1$ of the double branched cover, we conclude the proof. \end{proof}
+The pairs $(a_i, b_j)$ and $(a_k, b_{\ell})$ represent the same spin$^c$ structure if and only $i-j=k-\ell$. \end{lem} \begin{proof} The elements $(a_i, b_i)$ all represent the same spin$^c$ structure since they can be connected by domains (the pull-backs of the bigons from downstairs), and since this spin$^c$ structure is conjugation invariant, it must be the unique spin structure $\s _0$.
+Now we can compare the spin$^c$ structure of $(a_i, b_j)$ to that of $(a_i, b_i)$: the difference will be represented by the lift of the 1-homology in the torus we get by connecting $x_i$ to $x_j$ on the $\alpha$-curve and $x_j$ to $x_i$ on the $\beta $-curve.
+This implies that the spin$^c$ structure of $(a_i, b_j)$ is given by twisting $\s _0$ with $(j-i)$-times a generator of $H_1$ of the double branched cover, which concludes the proof. \end{proof}

 Recall that the pairs come with Alexander and Maslov gradings, and indeed the Alexander gradings are relatively easy to compute in terms of the Alexander gradings of the $x_i$'s.

 \begin{lem}[Levine, \cite{levine2008computing}] The Alexander grading $A(a_i,b_j)$ of $(a_i,b_j)$ is equal to $\frac{1}{2}(A(x_i)+A(x_j))$.
 In particular, $A(a_n, b_n)=n$, $A(a_{2n+1}, b_{2n+1})=-n$ and for all further generator $\vert A(a_i,b_j)\vert <n$. \end{lem}